 - Physician-supervised dose titration allows for a customized schedule that balances efficacy with tolerability, leading to better adherence and outcomes.

 Tirzepatide uses a gradual dose escalation approach.
-This is not optional.
+This isn't optional.
 Starting at the full therapeutic dose would cause severe nausea and vomiting in most patients, leading to poor adherence and unnecessary suffering.
 The escalation exists to give your GLP-1 and GIP receptors time to adapt to sustained stimulation.
+Check out our Zepbound weight loss timeline for detailed data.

 | Dose Level | Weekly Dose | Duration | Purpose |